Charleston Maritime Injury Lawyer

 If you are in the unfortunate situation of being injured in maritime work, you need a lawyer who knows how to navigate both state and federal maritime law.
 That’s where Bowen Painter comes in.

-- We have decades of experience representing clients in these types of cases and understand the complexities involved.
+- Our Charleston maritime injury lawyers have decades of experience representing clients in these types of cases and understand the complexities involved.

 - We understand that dealing with an injury can be difficult enough without having to worry about attorney fees.
 That’s why we operate on a contingency fee basis—you don’t pay us unless we win your case and you get paid.